-1. Specify costs such as door and window repair, masonry repair, interior finishes, exhibit design costs, exhibit construction, etc. Attach additional sheets to this page if needed.
+1. Work Plan: specify costs for all aspects of the project such as door and window repair, masonry repair, interior finishes, exhibit design costs, exhibit construction, etc. Attach additional sheets to this page if needed.
+Items not included in the application are not eligible for funding.

-2. Total Project Cost (grant amount requested + matching share) \$ (100%)
+2. Total Project Cost (grant amount requested + matching share)

-Grant Amount Requested (no more than 80% of total project) \$ (%)
+Grant Amount Requested (no more than 80% of total project)

-Matching Share (a minimum of 20% of total project) \$ (%)
+Matching Share (a minimum of 20% of total project)